 I report as a user/patient, not as a doctor or expert, because my experience so far has been fairly stormy — I’m just starting out, so I don’t know where this will go and I am not an expert.
 I feel I should warn readers: if you have experienced severe infant and childhood developmental trauma as I did, neurofeedback seems like a very rewarding method for healing — but it has intense risks if not done with care.

 Please if possible, as Kathy’s book says: “Don’t Try This at Home.”
 Neurofeedback is designed to be done in a trained practitioner’s office.
 So for most people with trauma, probably it’s best not to do neurofeedback alone at home.
-Please try to do it with access to formal support, hopefully a good attachment therapist who is very compassionate, so you can discuss what is happening and process these deeply brain stem based emotions with another human.
+Please try to do it with access to formal support, hopefully a good attachment-based psychotherapist who is very compassionate, so you can discuss what is happening and process these deeply brain stem based emotions with another human.
 If therapy is really impossible, maybe you could create a group of healing friends or at least have a friend come regularly to be with you while you do it or afterward.
 Some type of support would be key.

 I had to opt for a home-use neurofeedback system because I am in a rural backwater where everyone knows everyone so I don’t feel comfortable sharing incredibly strong emotions.
 I’ve also had prior bad experiences with psychiatry plus right now there aren’t good practitioners anywhere near where I live.
 In fact, I might be doing better if I had a well-trained therapist possessing extensive knowledge of developmental trauma.